Xomega-Net/Xomega.Docs/docs/visual-studio/new-projects/new-solutions.md

   - *Project* - the name of the project to use.
 - **ASP.NET WebForms** - legacy ASP.NET web client.
   - *Project* - the name of the project to use.
+- **MAUI** - desktop/mobile client for MAUI applications.
+  - *Project* - the name of the project to use.
+  - *Blazor Hybrid* - use Blazor components for the MAUI app (currently the only option, so it's always on).
+  - *API Tier* - the way the app will access business services, as follows.
+    - `2-Tier App` - business services are built into the app, which will access the DB directly.
+    - `REST API` - business services are hosted separately and accessed via REST API.
 - **WPF** - desktop client for WPF applications.
   - *Project* - the name of the project to use.
   - *API Tier* - the way the app will access business services, as follows.